-You don’t have to be a web designer to get in-the-know and familiar with web design terms and features.
-If you’re currently planning a website — or thinking about it in the near future — it’s really handy to know some of the lingo that’s associated with web design and development.
+You don’t have to be a web designer to be in-the-know and familiar with web design terms and features.
+If you’re currently planning a website — or thinking about it in the near future — it’s really handy to have a grasp on some of the lingo that’s associated with web design and development.

 Who is Rabble Rouse Creative?